• About Karen

 Destination-Jewish-wedding-Al-Hayam-in-Caesarea-Israel

-We’re so excited to be sharing the beautiful Israeli beach wedding of our beloved Smashing The Glass Brides Club member Genna to Yoni!
+We’re so excited to be sharing the beautiful Israeli beach wedding of our beloved Smashing The Glass STG Brides Club member Genna to Yoni!

 These two were faced with the touch task of planning an epic Jewish wedding thousands of miles from their home in NYC in under five months – and did they ever pull it off!
 To scroll through their gorgeous photos from Idan Hasson, you’d never guess it all came together on such a tight timeline.